In The Spotlight | 'Where did I come from?': Adopted Utah man's quest for 'missing' life leads to siblings in Johnstown area

-Growing up in a wealthy family, Jerry DesMazs said he never wanted for anything.
+Growing up in a wealthy family, Jerry DesMazes said he never wanted for anything.
 But knowing he was adopted, he always felt something was missing.

 The St. George, Utah, man knew he had been born in Johnstown, and his father’s name was Paul College.
 It wasn’t until he was about 36 years old that he learned more.